COVID-19 and Your VA Benefits

 For help with resources and support opportunities, connect with the Military and Veterans Services community.Visit Here

-Graduate and Undergraduate Students who previously enrolled in a class that was originally delivered in-person will still have that course certified as “Residential Learning” (on-campus), qualifying them for the on-campus housing rate.
+Graduate and Undergraduate Students who enroll in an “Online Delivery” course will still have that course certified as “Residential Learning” (on-campus) for VA benefits, qualifying them for the on-campus housing rate.

-Students looking to register for Summer Session classes will need to ensure that they are registering for at least one class designated as “Online Delivery” per summer session enrollment, if enrolling in multiple terms.
+Students looking to register for Spring, Summer and Fall 2021 classes will need to ensure that they are registering for at least one class designated as on-campus or “Online Delivery” covering the entire academic term in order to receive the on-campus housing rate for that specific term.

 MGIB Active Duty (CH30), DEA (CH35), and Selected Reserve (CH1606)